maxime-groff/puppeter-scrapping-ideas/README.md

-# Puppeter_tests
+# Scrapping ideas with Puppeteer

-Currently learning how Puppeteer works, this repo will contain parts of my works on that node Library
+This project was bootstrapped in order to learn how Puppeteer works.

-It's separated in 2 files : index_github.js and index_leboncoin.js
+It's separated in 2 files : `index_github.js` and `index_leboncoin.js`

-The first one launches chromium and log in Githhub to get the names and email addresses of everyone with a John in it's pseudo.
+1. The first one launches chromium and log in Githhub to get the names and email addresses of everyone with a John in it's pseudo.

-The second one goes to lebonchoin and checks the first flatsharing ad, and get its description.
+2. The second one goes to lebonchoin and checks the first flatsharing ad, and get its description.